Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 :math:`a_1,...,a_N\in\mathbb R`.

-A kernel :math:`k` on :math:`\mathcal X` corresponds to a scalar product in a dot product space :math:`\mathcal H`:
+A kernel :math:`k` on :math:`\mathcal X` corresponds to a scalar product in a dot product space :math:`\mathcal H`, the so called feature space:

 .. math::
   k(x,y) = \langle \phi(x),\phi(y) \rangle_{\mathcal H}